angular-experts-io/modern-angular-workshop/exercise-architecture/README.md

 ## TODO 1 - Prepare folder structure

-1. In the `projects/product-app/src/app/` we're going to create following folders
+1. In the `projects/product-app/src/app/` we're going to create the following folders
    - `core`
    - `layout`
    - `ui`